Disclosure: this site is reader-supported. When you buy through links on our site, we may earn a small commission, at no extra cost to you.

 #1 tip: Familiarize yourself with the few basic ingredients to avoid, and what a good label will look like.

-I like to recommend that owners go to their local pet store & just ask an associate about some of their "top quality" food.
+I like to recommend that owners go to their local pet store & just ask an associate about some of their "top quality" brands.
 High-protein, holistic, grain-free are all good things to see.

 A Maine Coon will benefit from variety in his diet.
 He'll do best with some dry, some wet, and if you have time, some raw food.
 This is an area we'll be exploring soon.